imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### How to install the python modules

-We can find the several python-support modules in this website https://pypi.org/ and those modules can be imported by using PIP installer
+We can find the several python-support modules in this website https://pypi.org/ and those modules can be imported by using PIP command.

-pip install json5
+pip install json